Karanjot-singh/CacheSimulator/readme.md

 C++ Cache Simulator
 by Karanjot Singh

-*System assumed to 16 bit due to limitations of long long data type in c++.*
 Run:
-For Direct mapped : karanjot_19050_FinalAssignment_DM.cpp
+For Direct Mapped : DirectMapped.cpp
-For Fully Associative : karanjot_19050_FinalAssignment_FA.cpp
+For Fully Associative : FullyAssociative.cpp
-For Set Associative cache : karanjot_19050_FinalAssignment_SA.cpp
+For Set Associative cache : SetAssociated.cpp

 *****************************************************************
+Replacement scheme used : Random.
+System assumed to 16 bit due to limitations of long long data type in c++.

-Replacement scheme used : Random. developed for the course CSE-112 @IIIT Delhi
+Developed for the course CSE-112 @IIIT Delhi